 Available in: e-Book

 Looking for a new cozy series?
-In the free edition of Cozy Case Files, Minotaur Books compiles the beginnings of fourteen charming cozy mysteries publishing in Spring/Summer 2021 for easy sampling.
+In the new edition of Cozy Case Files, Minotaur Books compiles the beginnings of eleven charming cozy mysteries publishing in Spring/Summer 2020 for free for easy sampling.

 USA Today bestselling author Carolyn Haines grew up with both parents working as journalists, and she was bitten by the writing bug at a very young age.
 Her three ambitions were to be a cowgirl, a mystery-solving sleuth like Nancy Drew, and a writer.
 Today, she has basically accomplished them all.
 She is the author of the acclaimed Bones mystery series and in addition, she works as an advocate for humane treatment for animals and operates a small rescue on her farm (7 horses, 9 cats and 6 dogs).

 Haines claims to have had “the last golden childhood of the South.”
 She grew up in Lucedale, Mississippi, a town of 3,000 in the Southeastern Pine Barrens.
 She rode her bicycle all over the county with her wonderful dog Venus and employed her imagination to create adventures with her friends.

 Her first job in journalism was at the local weekly, The George County Times, when she was in high school.
 She went on to work as a photojournalist at the Hattiesburg American while attending the University of Southern Mississippi to earn a B.S. in journalism.